machal/cssmine-content/content/font-face-tips.md

 … then the word “evil” will be rendered as bold when it first appears and the word “Jack” will be rendered in italics thanks to the italic cut of the `WebFont` family.
-But don't be fooled - this is the case of faux italic and bold cuts that the browser tries to render from a normal cut of the font.
+But don’t be fooled - this is the case of faux italic and bold cuts that the browser tries to render from a normal cut of the font.

 If you need all three font cuts, i.e. normal, bold and italic, the only way to